 chile, garlic, and ginger.

-- Simmer the puree with spices, sauteed onions and garlic, and coconut milk.
+- Simmer the spinach mixture with spices, sauteed onions and garlic, and coconut milk.

 - Add the paneer cheese and heat in the sauce.